kurogane13/Vagrant_GUI_VM_Deployer/README.md

 Setup and running the program:

   - Clone the repository (git clone)
   - Open the terminal, access the folder, and run the the vagrant_gui.py file from within the folder. python3.x vagrant_gui.py

+  - NOTE: The .png files must be copied to the path where the program is launched.
+Recomended is to copy them to your user
+    folder, and run the program from your directory.
+If they are not in the correct path, the program will run, but the images won´t be seen.

 -----------------------------------------------------------------------------------------------------------------------
 About the program.
 How it works, features and presentation.